wellyshen/react-cool-form/docs/api-reference/use-form.md

 This method allows us to manually run validation for the field(s) or form.
 It returns a boolean that indicates the validation results, `true` means valid, `false` otherwise.

-- Please note, when using with the [Filter Untouched Field Errors](../getting-started/form-state#filter-untouched-field-errors), only the errors of the touched fields are accessible.
+- Please note, when enabling the [Filter Untouched Field Errors](../getting-started/form-state#filter-untouched-field-errors), only the errors of the touched fields are accessible.

 ```js
 const { runValidation } = useForm();